IPLUSO 19649

 -

-ProgramaProgrammeIntroduction to Magnetic Resonance (MR) Physical principles in MR MR equipment components and radiofrequency coils MR imaging (acquisition, visualization and artifacts) Anatomical study plans, terminology and anatomical concepts, anatomical parts orientation Interpreting Sectional Anatomy and Phatology according to the clinical field at study MR examinations in Neuroradiology studies Skull Spine Vascular examinations Specific examinations with post-processing MR examinations in Radiology studies Neck/cervix Thorax Breast Cardiac Abdomen Pelvis Vascular examinations Specific examinations with post-processing MR examinations in Osteoarticular studies Bones Joints Contrast agents used in MR
+ProgramaProgrammeIntroduction to Magnetic Resonance (MR) Physical principles in MR MR equipment components and radiofrequency coils MR imaging (acquisition, visualization and artifacts) Safety in MR Anatomical study plans, terminology and anatomical concepts, anatomical parts orientation Interpreting Sectional Anatomy and Phatology according to the clinical field at study MR examinations in Neuroradiology studies Skull Spine Vascular examinations Specific examinations with post-processing MR examinations in Radiology studies Neck/cervix Thorax Breast Cardiac Abdomen Pelvis Vascular examinations Specific examinations with post-processing MR examinations in Osteoarticular studies Bones Joints Contrast agents used in MR

 -